pzankov/hydroctrl/README.md

 - Make sure peristaltic pump properly compresses the pipe in all rotor positions.
 In my case, pipe holder had to be tightened to prevent free liquid flow in some positions.
+- Output end of the nutrient pipe must be placed higher than nutrients level to prevent free flow (in case pump clamp becomes loose).
 - Easy Driver
   - Replace pullup with a pulldown at SLEEP pin.
   - Solder a 3.3V jumper.